 Most predators live in environments where they can not simply eat anything that moves.
 If they did they would rapidly eat something poisonous or otherwise dangerous to eat and never reproduce.

-In fact, the first animal a mammal predator is likely eat is an amphibian and amphibians are poisonous.
+In fact, the first vertebrate a mammalian predator is likely to eat is an amphibian and amphibians are poisonous.
 When I was a child the easiest vertebrate to catch was an amphibian, for example, a toad.
-I have had far more opportunities to catch a frog or a toad, than a reptile, mammal, or bird.
+I have had far more opportunities to catch a frog or a toad than a reptile, mammal, or bird.
 We see birds all the time, but they fly.
 Wild mammals, squirrels, are also seen all the time, but they run and climb trees.
 Lizards are pretty fast, and I have rarely seen snakes.
 Amphibians are reasonably common and relatively easy to catch.
 Amphibians are also normally poisonous to eat.
 We eat frog legs and not the rest of the frog in part because some of the other parts are poisonous.
 So the easiest vertebrate a predator can catch, and therefore the first vertebrate they would probably eat is poisonous.

 This is not just coincidence.
 If it is slow and easy to catch how does it survive?
 One obvious answer is poison.

-Beyond amphibians, there are other dangers: snakes, spiders, scorpions, bees, hornets, and other poisonous invertebrates.
-Predators also have to be careful about porcupines, whose quills can work there way into the predator's flesh until they harm a vital organ and kill the predator.
+Beyond amphibians, there are other dangers: venomous snakes, spiders, scorpions, bees, hornets, and other poisonous invertebrates.
+Predators also have to be careful about porcupines, whose quills can work their way into the predator's flesh until they harm a vital organ and kill the predator.
 Even skunks could be dangerous to the predator.
 The stench might make it difficult to hunt until it wore off and by that time the predator could have died of hunger.